Presbytery to address what God is doing during the pandemic as churches consider reopening their buildings

 The ensuing conversation helped pastoral leaders recognize the shift that was occurring for them and their churches was happening to others — and was much deeper than just going back and reopening their buildings.

-Recognizing that conversations like this would be helpful for all for leaders of their congregations, Presbytery of the Northwest Coast will host two workshops during its June 11 presbytery meeting, the first presbytery gathering since the virus began.
+Recognizing that conversations like this would be helpful for all for leaders of their congregations, Presbytery of the Northwest Coast held two workshops during its June 11 presbytery meeting, the first presbytery gathering since the virus began.

-In the second workshop, “Reopening Church Facilities: What’s your plan?” participants will be asked to read presbytery guidelines on reopening.
-They’ll address required safety and health protocols and what needs to be in place before churches can safely welcome worshipers back into their facilities.
-This probably won’t happen until July or August, as churches won’t be able to open until the state of Washington is in phase 3 of its reopening process.
+In the second workshop, “Reopening Church Facilities: What’s your plan?” participants were asked to read presbytery guidelines on reopening.
+They addressed required safety and health protocols and what needs to be in place before churches can safely welcome worshipers back into their facilities.

 During a recent a weekly pastoral meeting held via videoconference, Schlosser-Hall said that church leaders began to recognize that even when they get back together again in their own space, they won’t be able to sing together — even if they have masks on.